No One Needs to Know: Chart performance

 "No One Needs to Know" debuted on the Billboard Hot Country Singles & Tracks chart the week of May 11, 1996, at number 62.
-The song spent 20 weeks on the chart and climbed to a peak position of number one on July 13, 1996, where it remained for one week.
+The song spent 20 weeks on the chart and climbed to the top spot on July 13, 1996, where it remained for one week.
 The single became Twain's fourth number-one single (third consecutive), fourth Top 10 single, and sixth consecutive Top 20 single.
 "No One Needs to Know" became Twain's fastest climbing single to reach number one when it did so in ten weeks, a record previously held by both "Any Man of Mine" and "You Win My Love" when they made number-one in eleven weeks.

+"No One Needs to Know" debuted at number 44 on the Radio & Records Country Top 50 chart the week of May 3, 1996.
+The song reached the number one spot on the week on July 5, 1996, marking Twain's third consecutive number one and sixth consecutive top ten hit on the chart.
+It spent 12 weeks overall on the chart.

+"No One Needs to Know" debuted at number 68 on the Canadian RPM Country Tracks on the week of May 20, 1996.
+Eight weeks later on July 15, 1996, the song reached the top spot of the chart.
+It spent two consecutive weeks atop the chart and marked Twain's sixth consecutive number one hit in her home country; The Woman in Me broke a record for the most number one hits at Canada country.